aparnajyothi-y/setup-go/README.md

 - Optionally downloading and caching a version of Go by version and adding to `PATH`.
 - Registering problem matchers for error output.

+# V6

+The V6 edition of the action offers:

+- Upgraded Node.js runtime from node20 to node24

+See full release notes on the [release notes](https://github.com/actions/setup-go/releases/tag/v6.0.0)

 # V5

 The V5 edition of the action offers: